anastasia-pon/todo-typescript/README.md

     - required: “carbohydrate”, “fat”, “protein” (each specified in g/100g)
 - I as a user can be sure that my todos will be persisted so that important information isnot lost when server restarts
 - I as a user can regisster and access my todo lists at any time

+## Live App

+The app is deployed at https://ts-todo-frontend.herokuapp.com/

+Feel free to register or use these credentials:
+email: test@test.com
+password: 12345678